Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 >[!NOTE]
 > Installation time for anything will depend on your internet speed.

-- Login into Debian and initialize Debian.
+- Login into Debian and initialize it.
 ```sh
 proot-distro login debian
 ```